luismbo/multi-magit/README.md

-List all branches in all of your repositories, grouping branches with the same name. <kbd>RET</kbd> will select the applicable repositories and `multi-magit-checkout` the branch at point.
+List all branches in all of your repositories, grouping branches with the same name. <kbd>RET</kbd> will select the applicable repositories and `multi-magit-checkout` the branch at point. <kbd>C-k</kbd> deletes the branch at point in the applicable repositories.

 Use `magit-repository-directories` and
 `magit-repository-directories-depth` to control which repositories